1. McIntyre Exam Centre (MEC)

 Accessible Career Transitions (ACT)

-Career Services offers specialized programming for students and alumni who identify as having a disability and for employers who want to hire more inclusively through Accessible Career Transitions (ACT).
-ACT provides two types of services:
+Career Services offers programming for students who identify as having a disability and for employers who want to hire more inclusively through Accessible Career Transitions (ACT).
+ACT provides two services:

-• ACT Advising includes individualized and ongoing career management support for current students and alumni who identify as having a disability.
+• ACT Advising includes individualized and ongoing career management support for Carleton students who identify as having a disability.

-• ACT To Employ helps facilitate meaningful employment opportunities for Carleton students with disabilities.
-The main objective is to support students in the transition to employment by connecting them with quality hands-on work experience while supporting employers in creating open, welcome, and diverse workplaces.
-Simultaneously, we provide end-to-end support to employers through the recruitment process and during work terms.
+• ACT to Employ helps facilitate meaningful employment opportunities for Carleton students with disabilities.
+The main objective is to support students in the transition to employment by connecting them with quality hands-on work experience while supporting our Employer Champions in creating an accessible, inclusive, and diverse workplace.
+This includes end-to-end support to employers through the recruitment process and during work terms.

 Attendant Services